sundarnagarajan/cherrytux/DERIVATIVE_CHANGES.md

 * UBUNTU_CODENAME=xenial

 ### /usr/lib/os-release
-I do not think any changes to this file are required.
-I believe only ```/etc/os-release``` - which is originally a copy of this file - is used.
+No changes required.
+Only ```/etc/os-release``` - which is originally a copy of this file - is used.

 ### /usr/share/base-files/motd
 No changes required